Prosono/SMARTi_BaseComponent/README.md

 A: In order to fully dedicate to an enviroment that is constantly changing and to provide usefull updates to the usabviliusability ty of the SMARTi dashboard and its automations, a monthly cost is needed to run the developemnt.

 ## Installation

+Installation
+Via HACS

+Ensure you have HACS installed in your Home Assistant instance.
+Add this repository as a custom repository:
+    Open HACS in Home Assistant.
+    Go to Settings > Custom Repositories.
+    Add the repository URL: https://github.com/yourusername/smarti.
+    Set the category to Integration and click Add.
+Search for SMARTi in HACS and click Install.
+Restart Home Assistant.

-SMARTi can be installed in two seperate ways (for both the Basic and Pro Verison)
+After the integraion has been installed, SMARTi can be set up in two seperate ways (for both the Basic and Pro Verison)

 ### Manual